oliviawestmacottssw/SSW.Rules.Content/rules/views---do-you-use-sql-views/rule.md

 You can only update views with a single base table otherwise it may choose the incorrect base table to update.

-INSERT INTO vwProductsNorthwind VALUES (@ItemName, @ItemCost);
+​​INSERT INTO vwProductsNorthwind VALUES (@ItemName, @ItemCost);

 UPDATE vwProductsNorthwind SET Cost = @ItemCost WHERE Id = @ItemId;

 DELETE vwProductsNorthwind WHERE Id = @ItemId;
 Figure: Example of an updatable view using a single base table

-More complex views, such as a multi-table view can be used after the where clause in another update statement.
+More complex views, such as a multi-table view can be used after the where cla​​use in another update statement.​

--- Create the products by category view
+​-- Create the products by category view
 CREATE VIEW vwProductsByCategory
 AS
 SELECT p.Id, p.Name, p.Cost, p.OnSale, p.CategoryId